jbcoe/value_types/DRAFT.md

 * _Preconditions_: `other` is not valueless and `Allocator` meets the _Cpp17Allocator_ requirements.

-* _Effects_: Constructs a polymorphic owning an instance of `T` created with the copy constructor of the object owned by `other` using the specified allocator.
+* _Effects_: Equivalent to the preceding constructor except that the allocator is initialized with alloc.

 * _Postconditions_: `*this` is not valueless.